ChinmayIngle26/College-hub/README.md

 **a.
 Sign Up the Admin User:**
    Run the application (`npm run dev`) and sign up using the email address you've designated as the admin (e.g., `admin@gmail.com` as defined in `src/app/(app)/admin/page.tsx`). **Use a temporary password if needed, and remember it.**
    During sign-up, the system will automatically assign the role `student` (as per `src/app/signup/page.tsx`).
 This will be overridden in the next step.
+Remember to also provide a "Parent's Email" during signup as it's now a required field.

 **b.
 Manually Set Admin Role in Firestore:**
    - Go to your Firebase Console -> Firestore Database.